Dragon fruit: Cultivation

-After a thorough cleaning of the seeds from the pulp of the fruit, the seeds may be stored when dried.
-The ideal fruit is unblemished and overripe.
+After a cleaning of the seeds from the pulp of the dragon fruit, the seeds are stored when dried as the ideal fruit is unblemished and overripe.

-Seeds grow well in a compost or potting soil mix – even as a potted indoor plant.
-Pitaya cacti usually germinate after between 11 and 14 days after shallow planting.
-As they are cacti, overwatering is a concern for home growers.
-As their growth continues, these climbing plants will find something to climb on, which can involve putting aerial roots down from the branches in addition to the basal roots.
-Once the plant reaches a mature 10 lb in weight, the plant may flower.
+The seeds grow in a compost or potting soil mix, including pots indoors.
+The cacti germinate after between 11 and 14 days after shallow planting.
+As they grow, the plants will find something to climb on, normally involving aerial roots down from the branches, usually in addition to basal roots.
+Once the plant reaches 10 lb in weight, the plant may flower.

-Commercial plantings can be done at high density with between 1100 and 1350 /ha.
-Plants can take up to 60 months/260 weeks to come into full commercial production, at which stage yields of 20 to 30 MT can be expected.
+Commercial plantings can be done at a density between 1100 and 1350 /ha.
+Plants can take up to 60 months (260 weeks) to come into full commercial production, at which stage yields of 20 to 30 MT can be expected.